 Now If you enable the floating buttons, you can control the location and design of those floating buttons.
 I have had an issue with Social Warfare with this.
 I wanted to enable Floating button at the bottom once fixed button is out of site but does not want it on mobile.

 Social Warfare does not support it, if you enable bottom location for the floating button it will be shown on desktop and mobile.
-Bottom section is a premium spot on mobile and I use it to provide live offers from Amazon, so I have to display floating button on side with mobile display off.
+Bottom section is a premium spot on mobile and on some of my blogs, I use it to provide live offers from Amazon, so I have to display floating button on side with mobile display off.

 I have created an issue with Social Warfare team and they have added it to their feature list.
 Hopefully it will be updated later in the year, I will update the post once they will correct this.

-Monarch have so many option and trigger points that you can set it up as you want.
-They do have a option to enable a popup after comments, so someone who has just commented on your blog will be shown a popup to share the post.
-I feel Monarch does this job much better.
+Monarch have so many options and trigger points that you can set it up as you want.
+They do have a option to enable a pop-up after comments, so someone who has just commented on your blog will be more inclined to share the post.
+I feel Monarch does this job better.

-Though its very easy to share anything on WhatsApp on any platform but sometimes showing an specific icon can trigger that activity.
+Though it’s very easy to share anything on WhatsApp on any platform but sometimes showing a specific icon can trigger that activity.